SimerpreetKaurReact/codeSandbox/README.md

 since we are storing a lot of info so, local storage with its minimal storage will not be a goood option instead we will use indexedDB inside the browser we will use localforage

+# configuring css loaders / and others

+CSS loader require write to spit out the css file, so to override this behavior by creates js which we will directly append this css into dom hed